 Give any religion half a chance, and it will institute its beliefs as law upon the populace in a heartbeat, as it is the nature of religion when coupled with the power of government to inevitably slide down the proverbial slippery slope into dogmatic tyranny over the people.
-It’s the fundamental reason America has written into the very First Amendment to the Constitution, the separation of church and state as a crucial tenet of freedom.
+It’s the fundamental reason America has written into the very First Amendment of the Bill of Rights, the separation of church and state as a crucial tenet of freedom.
 It states,

 “Congress shall make no law respecting the establishment of religion, or prohibiting the free exercise thereof…”

 “no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.”

 The following are quotes from many of our founding fathers and venerable thinkers who cherish the independent workings of government and religion, not to interfere with each other, holding the freedom of the individual in highest honor.